dabana/VuePress-KCJsummercamp/docs/day3.md

 ### Young kids (age 5 to 8)
 1. **Unplugged Activities**

-We end up drawing a treasure chest directly so they could enter easily to the game.

-OBSERVATION: Drawing plays such an important role for this age group.
+Drawing plays such an important role for this age group.
 It prepares the minds for abstract thinking so it is easier to have them code afterward.
 Unplugged activities foocusing on computational thinking through drawing and arts and crafts could be a very interesting improvement for this age group.

 2. **Coding**

-We tried to introduce the concept of tilt so they could understand how the game they were going to play worked.
-This first concept to angles and the day before to what is a magnet was leading to most of them to their first contact with science at such an early age.
+We tried to introduce the concept of tilt so they could understand the game they were going to play.
+For most of them, this was there first encounter with concepts such as angles and magnetism.
 We introduced conditionnal statements and the tilt sensor blocks in Artbit to created a ship that was tangling from side to side as you moved the Microbit.
 Older kids (7 - 8 years old) were able to do it, but young kids had troubles, they continued working on their animations.

 3. **Taking the code out**

 This game was a total success.
-The fact that they were all involved in the activity was very inportant.
+The fact that they were all involved in the activity was very important.
 We ended up subdividing each of the teams in different pairs.
 They had to run with the treasure chest and pass the chest from couple to couple until they reached the end.
 Finally they count how much coins were left in the chest.
 Thanks to the sturdy chests we built the microbits could survive to such level of stress.
 This was a real bootcamp for the whole gear.

-> OBSERVATIONS: To do these activities we had to build enclosers for the Microbits that included an ON/OFF switch and an INPUT audio jack.
-Also we used a small sound system to amplify the sound.
+We used our microbit encloser and the sound system for this activity.

 ### Older kids (age 8 to 12)